msergo/eki_telegram_bot/readme.md

 ## Local run
 Submit BOT_TOKEN and WEBHOOK_ADDRESS to env in the docker-compose.yaml and run it with `docker-compose up`.
-Now you're able to emulate webhook requests with POST /localhost:8083
+Now you're able to emulate webhook requests with `POST /localhost:8083`

-## TODO
- * add Estonian-Ukrainian dict (https://arhiiv.eki.ee/dict/ukraina/index.cgi?...) support